ajhalili2006/ajhalili2006/README.md

 ![](https://raw.githubusercontent.com/AndreiJirohHaliliDev2006/AndreiJirohHaliliDev2006/master/header.png)

-- 🔭 I’m currently working on JavaScript/Node.js and Python
+- 🔭 I’m currently coding with JavaScript/Node.js and Python
 - 🌱 I’m currently learning how to code with HTML/CSS, using Vercel, and everything I can find.
 - 👯 I’m looking to collaborate on projects for the [StickPage Community](https://github.com/StickPage-Community) and [projects made by the Pins team.](https://github.com/MadeByThePinsHub)
 - 📫 How to reach me: [Twitter](https://twitter.com/Kuys_Potpot), [GitLab](https://www.gitlab.com/AndreiJirohHaliliDev2006), [Telegram](https://t.me/AJHalili2006), [Keybase](https://keybase.io/ajhalilidev06)